broimp/learn_command_line_exercises/Chapter_18/Readme.md

 > Unix: You can use -i to ignore case with grep.
 Try grep -i new *.txt

+The -i option causes gretp to ignore the case of the search string.

 ```
 (master) Brooks Imperial
 Brookss-MBP:tmp $ grep -i new *.txt